 Requirements

-- One of Displayr's drag-and-drop tables.
-For more information, see: Creating Summary Tables and Crosstabs, or
+- Built-in drag-and-drop table.
+For more information, see: Creating Summary Tables and Crosstabs.

-- An R-based table, such as a combined table, pasted or entered table, or a table created using a custom calculation.
+- A basic R-based table, such as a combined table, pasted or entered table, or a table created using a custom calculation.

-See How to Select the Type of Table that is Right for You for more information about the types of tables available.
-Note that Autofit tables cannot be customized using the methods described below.
+- See How to Select the Type of Table that is Right for You for more information about the types of tables available.

 Format Entire Tables

 Click a table so that the entire object is selected.
-Go to the object inspector on the right and select the Appearance > APPEARANCE menu.
+Go to the object inspector and select the Appearance > Appearance menu.

 The following properties can be customized: